Sometimes a list of search results isn’t always the best way to present information found in a search.

 - The percentage of facts of the object containing at least one query term.

-Each fact’s score would also adjusted by its associated confidence measure and by its importance measure.
+Each fact’s score would also be adjusted by its associated confidence measure and by its importance measure.

 Confidence level — the likelihood that the fact is correct.